Have you ever heard of lightning crotch?

 I was quick to type into google what this type of pain could be as I had never heard of anyone ever talk about it before.

-The more I researched the more I found something called lightning crotch pain which was basically a type of pelvic pain.
+The more I researched the more I found something called lightning crotch pain which was basically a type of pelvic pain or a pain very close to the pelvic bone.

 I discovered that not everyone experiences lightning crotch in pregnancy which is why you don’t hear very much about it.